7+ years writing insurance and personal finance content

 REAL ID vs. driver’s license

-Though standard driver’s licenses and REAL IDs have similarities, notable differences exist.
-Both allow you to legally operate motor vehicles in the United States, but a REAL ID complies with higher security standards.
-Starting in 2025, a standard driver’s license will no longer grant access through TSA at the airport and more.
-Here’s what you need to know about both forms of identification.
+Though standard driver’s licenses and Real IDs have similarities, notable differences exist.
+Both allow you to legally operate motor vehicles in the United States, but a Real ID complies with higher security standards.
+Starting in May 2025, a standard driver’s license will no longer grant access through TSA at the airport.

 REAL ID

-Congress established a national set of minimum security standards for state-issued driver’s licenses and identification with the REAL ID Act of 2005.
-The act also prohibits certain federal agencies from accepting licenses and ID cards from states that fail to meet these standards.[1]
+With the Real ID Act of 2005, Congress established national security standards for state-issued driver’s licenses and identification.
+The act prohibits certain federal agencies from accepting licenses and ID cards from states that fail to meet these standards.[2]

-REAL IDs are used to identify and permit entrance to U.S. residents in three main situations:
+The TSA uses Real IDs to identify and permit entrance to U.S. residents in three main situations:

 Accessing certain federal facilities

-You can tell that you have a REAL ID if it has a compliant marking of a star on the top right of the card.[2]
+You can tell that you have a Real ID if it has one of the following compliant stars on the top right of the card.[2]

 Driver’s license

-The process of obtaining a REAL ID resembles the process of getting a standard driver’s license.
-You’ll need to visit your state’s driver licensing agency to apply, making it clear that you want a REAL ID.
-Your state will likely require additional documentation compared to the documents needed for a standard driver’s license.
+The process of getting a Real ID resembles the process of getting a standard driver’s license.
+You can visit your state’s driver licensing agency to apply for a Real ID.
+Your state will likely require more documentation than what’s needed for a standard driver’s license.

 Documents to bring to the DMV for a REAL ID

-You’ll need to check with your state’s driver licensing agency, like the department of motor vehicles, to confirm the documents required for your REAL ID.
-You’ll typically need to provide proof of your legal name, date of birth, Social Security number, address, and lawful status.
+Check with your state’s driver licensing agency, like the department of motor vehicles, to confirm the documents required for your Real ID.
+You’ll typically need proof of your legal name, date of birth, Social Security number, address, and lawful status.

 This means, at minimum, you should plan to bring: